Bots

 Overview

 The Bots page shows all your deployed bots as cards in a grid.
 Each card displays the bot's label, status, last heartbeat, assigned API key, template, and region.
-You can search bots by label or ID, and access a deployment history of past (destroyed) instances.
+You can search bots by label or ID, and access a deployment history of past (stopped) instances.

 Deploying a Bot